jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 # *September 16, 2021*
 1. `Search in sorted matrix` - I'm much better at dealing with matrix related problems now.
+2. `Three number sort` - Not too bad.
+I think searching problems are much easier for me than recursion and random permutation type problems that a re little bit more math veering.
 # Random thoughts

 ## Tools to dominate certain questions